 - The John Wayne movie The Searchers.
 His family is slaughtered and the youngest daughter taken captive by Indians.
 He spends nearly a decade hunting down the group that took her to rescue her.

 - And on that token, the movie Hardcore as well.

-- In The Day After Tomorrow, the climatologist mounts an expedition to New York during the storm to find his son.
+- In The Day After Tomorrow, the climatologist mounts an expedition from Washington D.C. to New York during the storm to find his son.

 - The Vanishing (US version).
 Sandra Bullock goes missing; her boyfriend

 Jack BauerKiefer Sutherland looks for her for years.
 Ditto for the original Dutch version.
 A slight variant, in that after three years of searching, Rex doesn't believe Saskia will turn up alive.
 He's still consumed by his desire to find out what happened to her.

 - Frantic.
 Guy's wife gets kidnapped, he spends the rest of the film searching for her.